 It is an incredibly multicultural place, with a mixed population of Zulus (which obviously are the majority population); Indians (who arrived in 1860 to work on the sugar plantations and currently make Durban the city with the largest Indian population in the country); British descendants – the British traders settled in the area in 1823; and Boers, who are direct descendants of the Dutch.

 Another reason to visit Durban is its incredibly laid back attitude.
-One of the fondest memories I have from my first time there was observing businessmen getting changed to their wetsuits behind their pick-up trucks, getting their boards out and rushing to catch the wave – it was their way of having lunch break.
+One of the fondest memories I have from my first time there was observing businessmen getting changed to their wetsuits behind their pick-up trucks, getting their boards out and rushing to catch the wave – quite the lunch break!
 This gives you an idea of how easy-going the city is.

-So, if you are planning a trip to South Africa, make sure to add it to your itinerary.
+So, if you are planning a trip to South Africa, make sure to add Durban to your itinerary.
 And if you are not sure where to start exploring, worry not!
-This post highlights all the best things to do in Durban, and the unmissable places to visit in Durban.
+This post highlights all the best places to visit in Durban.

 Walk along the Golden Mile

-GOOD TO KNOW: The Golden Mile is home to uShaka Marine World and Moses Mabhida Stadium (more about them below); and Mini Town, which as the name suggests is a miniature version of Durban.
-It’s also where you’ll find the Suncoast Casino and Entertainment World, where you’ll find a casino, cinemas, restaurants, a beach bar, a semi-private beach and more.
+The Golden Mile is also home to uShaka Marine World and Moses Mabhida Stadium (more about them below); and Mini Town, a miniature version of Durban.
+It’s also where you’ll find the Suncoast Casino and Entertainment World, home to a casino, cinemas, restaurants, a beach bar, a semi-private beach and more.

 Consider joining a guided walking or biking tour to make the most of this part of town.
-Here are a few good ones:
+Here are some I recommend:

-- Half-day city tour: Golden Mile and Botanical Garden – one of the most popular tours.
+Half-day city tour: Golden Mile and Botanical Garden – this is one of the best reviewed tours in the city.

 Pay a visit to uShaka Sea World

-Located inside the uShaka Marine World is The Cargo Hold, one of the most popular restaurants in town – you will be dining underwater!
+If you fancy a bite while visiting uShaka Marine World you can go to The Cargo Hold, one of the most popular restaurants in town – you will be dining underwater!

 This 10 city sights private tour also goes to the uShaka Marine World.